 Seek Medical Attention

-You should seek medical attention as soon as possible if you have been bitten by a dog.
+You should seek medical attention if a dog has bitten you as soon as possible.
 A medical professional can identify any injuries you may have suffered.
-Medical care can also determine whether you suffered any less obvious injuries or internal injuries.
+Medical care can also determine whether you sustained less apparent or internal injuries.

-You should keep detailed documentation of any medical records, including any records of your injuries, diagnosis, and treatment.
+You should keep detailed documentation of any medical records, including your injuries, diagnosis, and treatment.
 This documentation can often be crucial in pursuing compensation for your injuries.

 Document the Incident